omgnetwork/omgnetwork.github.io/docs/use-cases/wallet.md

 ### 2.2 Design Guideline

-Later 2 mobile UI and UX can be challenging and confusing, thus our job is to make user flows intuitive, appealing, and easy to navigate.
+Layer 2 mobile UI and UX can be challenging and confusing, thus our job is to make user flows intuitive, appealing, and easy to navigate.
 Below you can see recommendations from our team.

 #### Network Distinction